d-a-ve/memora/README.md

 - [] add error handling on form submission
 - [] focus on password input on eye icon click
 - [] edit birthdays
+- [ ] make the opaque bg cover everything when the sidebar is open

 ## Cloud Function Pseudo code
 1. Get today's date